 Our roadmap for investment includes developing and demonstrating carbon capture and storage, technologies to reduce fugitive methane emissions from coal and petroleum operations, battery storage and high-efficiency/low-emissions power generation and transportation.
-Read more on our carbon capture and storage partnerships.
+Read more on our low-emissions technology investments.

 We continue to identify and assess the impacts of climate change on our portfolio.
 Our corporate planning process uses scenario analysis to encompass a wide spectrum of potential outcomes for key global uncertainties.
 This planning starts with the construction of a central case, a forecast built through an in-depth, bottom-up analysis using rigorous processes and benchmarked with external views.
 This central case is thoroughly reviewed and endorsed periodically by the Executive Leadership Team and the Board.